RedLanternTech/CISSPNotes/Domain2Notes.md

 - Active Involvement of Asset Owners

 Cloud Access Security Broker
- - extend on premiss controls or transfer controls to the various cloud environments
+ - extend on premise controls or transfer controls to the various cloud environments
  - acts as a go between your onsite and cloud provider
  - Provides:
    - Control and Monitoring